-During the period NAV fell to £34.79m or 42p per share, based on 82.5 million shares in issue, excluding those held in Treasury (30 September 2016: £35.55m, 43p per share).
+During the period NAV fell to £27.73m or 33.6p per share, based on 82.5m shares in issue, excluding those held in Treasury (30 September 2017: £34.79m, 42.2p per share).

-As at 30 September 2017 the Group held \pounds 10.5m of cash (30 September 2016: \pounds 11.0m).

-As at 30 September 2017 the amount outstanding on the Group's banking facilities was £30.9m (30 September 2016: £50.8m).
+As at 30 September 2018 the Group held £3.29m of cash (30 September 2017: £10.5m).
+The Group's bank debt was paid down during July 2018, so that at 30 September 2018 the Group had no banking debt (30 September 2017: debt of £30.9m).

-For the Group as a whole Allsop LLP, a firm of independent chartered surveyors, valued the Group's property portfolio at 30 September 2017, 31 March 2017, 30 September 2016 and 31 March 2016.
-On each of these dates Allsop LLP performed a full valuation of 25% of the Group's properties (including site inspections) and a desktop valuation of the remainder, such that all properties owned by the Group have been inspected and valued over the two-year period.
+For the Group as a whole, Allsop LLP, a firm of independent chartered surveyors valued the Group's property portfolio at 30 September 2018, 31 March 2018, 30 September 2017 and 31 March 2017.

+For the half-year and full-year valuations in 2017-18, a full independent valuation involving site visits was performed on approximately 25% of the Group's properties, with a desktop valuation of the remainder.

 The valuations were undertaken in accordance with the Royal Institution of Chartered Surveyors Appraisal and Valuation Standards on the basis of market value.
 Market value is defined as the estimated amount for which a property should exchange on the date of valuation between a willing buyer and a willing seller in an arm's length transaction, after proper marketing wherein the parties had each acted knowledgeably, prudently and without compulsion.